naolwakoya/MechanicShop/README.md

 # MechanicShop

-The purpose of this model–view–controller design pattern is to build a large part of C++ object oriented program that emplyees will be able to add or remove customers and add or remove vehicles to Auto Mechanic management system Information
+The purpose of this model–view–controller design pattern is to build a large part of C++ object oriented program that emplyees will be able to add or remove customers and add or remove vehicles to Auto Mechanic management system Information.
+Specifically, when the user asks to add a vehicle and after prompting the user for the id, also prompt the user for which type of vehicle they want to add.
+Based on that, the appropriate information is asked for, the appropriate object is created (using your new VehicleFactory ) and is added to that customer.

 - How to Run
 1) make clean